KsenoLv/financial-etl-pipeline/fabric/readme.md

 Power BI
 ```

-Using a SQL view keeps the reporting layer centralized, consistent and easy to maintain while exposing a single analytical dataset for downstream reporting.
+Using a SQL view keeps all reporting logic in one place, making it easier to maintain while providing a single dataset for reporting and analysis.

 ---

 > **Note**
 >
-> The public repository contains an anonymized implementation of the Microsoft Fabric pipeline.
-Production notebooks, provider-specific business rules and proprietary reporting logic have been intentionally omitted.
+> This public repository includes a simplified version of the Microsoft Fabric pipeline.
+Production notebooks, provider-specific business rules, and confidential reporting logic have been removed.